 JIDS began meeting regularly at around the time of Barack Obama’s first inauguration.
 Back then, we were meeting virtually every month.
-More recently, we have cut down the number of dialogues to roughly six-eight per year.
-Our bread and butter activity is to engage in interfaith dialogues focusing on a previously announced topic.
+More recently, we have gathered roughly seven times per year.
+We engage in interfaith dialogues focusing on a previously announced topic.
 The topics involve theology, war and peace, history, ritual or culture – in short, they span a wide range.
 On some occasions, we have turned over the microphones to teenagers and/or young adults and let them serve as our rabbis and imams.
 On other occasions, our panels consist primarily of local clergy.
 Typically, though, our presentations are given by lay adults with particular expertise and passion in the subject matter.

 In 2017, JIDS was honored to receive the Rabbi Richard Sternberger Social Justice Award from Temple Rodef Shalom, one of Virginia’s largest synagogues.
 In that year, we also incorporated as a non-profit, 501(c)(3) organization.

 We at JIDS are proudest of the fact that we have formed a true community.
 The members of JIDS provide a safe space where people can speak their minds.
 We have matured together as a group of friends, even though we represent a wide range of ideas on matters of faith and of politics.
 Though the e-mails announcing our events go out to over 1000 people, we are blessed with a core group of devoted supporters who ensure that JIDS sessions always have an intimate, informal and welcoming feel.